-If you’ve got kids in school, you’ve probably seen a report card or two by now.
-Unfortunately, so-so grades in school can add a note of gloom to the holiday break for kids who dread going back because they struggle in one or more subjects.
+If you’ve got kids in school, you’ve probably seen some report cards.
+Unfortunately, so-so grades in school can add a note of gloom to the school breaks for kids who dread going back because they struggle in one or more subjects.

 However, a kid doesn’t need to be the smartest in the class to do well in life.
 Studies show that the real secret to success is grit – the will and motivation to succeed.